sanketpandia/the-if-experiment/readme.md

 ### Do not change the left side text (i.e. text before the column).
 - In callsign patterns replace the following:
     - Switch the value in if_callsign to the format of your VA.
-For example, if you are BAVA, switch it to "if_callsign": "Speedbird xxxVA"
+For example, if you are BAVA, switch it to "if_callsign": "Speedbird ^^^VA"
         If you are from AFKLM, switch it to:
-            "if_callsign": "xxxAK"
+            "if_callsign": ^^^AK"
-        When searching for pilots from your VA, the xxx will be substituted to their corresponding callsign numbers.
+        When searching for pilots from your VA, the ^^^ will be substituted to their corresponding callsign numbers.
 So let them be

     - Switch the value in discord_callsign to the format you use in your server.
-For example if the display name format in your discord server is `Cameron (MHVA010)`, then the value should look like `"discord_callsign" : "MHVAxxx"` .
+For example if the display name format in your discord server is `Cameron (MHVA010)`, then the value should look like `"discord_callsign" : "MHVA^^^"` .
 When you have done this, it will know what your current flight callsign looks like and will be able to facilitate the use of multiple commands

 - There are two more fields called `"link"` and `"learn"`: Inside these you can place multiple keywords and texts to correspond them.
 For example if you cc link is `https://community.infiniteflight.com/`, your data would look like this, {